fluxusfrequency/blog/how-to-write-code-with-style.md

 Being present as you code can be threatened by many things.
 I've already mentioned tempting code changes.
 Other threatening distractions include social media, checking the news, Slack or HipChat, and growl notifications.

 If you've never tried timeboxing (for example, with Pomodoros), I highly recommend it.
-Combine them with an app like Freedom to keep yourself from getting pulled away, and pretty soon you'll find yourself able to avoid context switching for good blocks of time.
+Combine them with an app like [Freedom](https://freedom.to/) or [SelfControl](https://selfcontrolapp.com/) to keep yourself from getting pulled away, and pretty soon you'll find yourself able to avoid context switching for good blocks of time.

 ## 3. Keep It Simple, Stupid